 BPA will apply a Forced Outage Reserves Service (FORS)-based fee to all Load Following Customer’s Non-Dispatchable Dedicated Resources that are Existing Resources but not Variable Energy Resources.
 The capacity-based fee will be calculated using BPA’s embedded cost of Supplemental Operating Reserves, or its successor, adjusted to reflect the Tier 1 System Resources only.
 The FORS-based fee allows an Existing Resource dedicated to a Load Following Customer’s load that is Non-Dispatchable and not a Variable Energy Resource to produce generation below its Contract Exhibit A amounts under conditions defined in the CHWM Contract (such as megawatthour limits, frequency of occurrence, qualifying events, and notice requirements) and pay a market-based rate (inclusive of potential upward adjustments and other costs), as established in each 7(i) Process.

 The FORS-based fee also allows eligible resources, as defined by the CHWM Contract, to receive a market-based energy credit (inclusive of potential downward adjustments and other costs), as established in each 7(i) Process, for amounts of energy produced by the resource in excess of its Exhibit A amounts.
-To avoid double counting, only the Exhibit A amounts will be used for purposes of calculating Billing Determinants as described in Chapter 4 of this PRDM.
+To avoid double counting, only Exhibit A amounts will be used for purposes of calculating Billing Determinants as described in Chapter 4 of this PRDM.

 Treatment for Load Following Non-Dispatchable Dedicated Resources that are Existing Resources and are Variable Energy Resources